Hosted stablecoin checkout vs. payment links

 A hosted checkout flow usually belongs in a product-driven buying journey.
 It works best when your system already knows the order reference, amount, and fulfillment trigger before the buyer reaches the wallet step.

 Payment links are looser by design.
-That flexibility is useful, but only if operations can still tell which collections were link-driven, who sent them, and how reminders affected completion.
+That flexibility is useful, but only if the merchant can still tell which collections were link-driven, where they were sent, and how reminders affected completion.

 - Hosted checkout should own order creation and final order-state transitions.

-- Payment links should carry enough context for staff to track collection progress.
+- Payment links should carry enough context to track collection progress.

 - Do not mix link-generated collections into storefront KPIs without separate labeling.